MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 * [Active Directory Authentication Library](#adal)
 * [Facebook or Google](#client-facebook)

-#### <a id="adal"/>Authenticate users with the Active Directory Authentication Library
+#### <a id="adal"></a>Authenticate users with the Active Directory Authentication Library

 You can use the Active Directory Authentication Library (ADAL) to initiate user authentication from the client using Azure Active Directory authentication.

-1. Configure your mobile app backend for AAD sign-on by following the [How to configure App Service for Active Directory login](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-aadtutorial.
+1. Configure your mobile app backend for AAD sign-on by following the [How to configure App Service for Active Directory login](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-aad) tutorial.
 Make sure to complete the optional step of registering a native client application.
 2. In Visual Studio, open your project and add a reference to the `Microsoft.IdentityModel.Clients.ActiveDirectory` NuGet package.
 When searching, include pre-release versions.
 3. Add the following code to your application, according to the platform you are using.
 In each, make the following replacements:

    * Replace **INSERT-AUTHORITY-HERE** with the name of the tenant in which you provisioned your application.
-The format should be https://login.microsoftonline.com/contoso.onmicrosoft.com.
+The format should be `https://login.microsoftonline.com/contoso.onmicrosoft.com`.
 This value can be copied from the Domain tab in your Azure Active Directory in the [Azure portal].
    * Replace **INSERT-RESOURCE-ID-HERE** with the client ID for your mobile app backend.
 You can obtain the client ID from the **Advanced** tab under **Azure Active Directory Settings** in the portal.
    * Replace **INSERT-CLIENT-ID-HERE** with the client ID you copied from the native client application.
-   * Replace **INSERT-REDIRECT-URI-HERE** with your site's */.auth/login/done* endpoint, using the HTTPS scheme.
-This value should be similar to *https://contoso.azurewebsites.net/.auth/login/done*.
+   * Replace **INSERT-REDIRECT-URI-HERE** with your site's `/.auth/login/done` endpoint, using the HTTPS scheme.
+This value should be similar to `https://contoso.azurewebsites.net/.auth/login/done`.

      The code needed for each platform follows: